MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 The **Troubleshooting** section shows technical information that your administrator or [!INCLUDE[prodshort](includes/prodshort.md)] partner can use to unblock users.
 This includes information about the latest error message, the current version of your [!INCLUDE[prodshort](includes/prodshort.md)], and a link to go to the **Page Inspection** page.
 For more information, see [Inspecting Pages in Business Central](across-inspect-page.md).

 As the internal administrator, you have access to the administration center where you can continue the troubleshooting.
-For more information, see [Finding technical information](/dynamics365/business-central/dev-itpro/administration/manage-technical-support#finding-technical-information) in the administration content.
+You can view telemetry, manage environments, and you can manage user sessions.
+For more information, see [Finding technical information](/dynamics365/business-central/dev-itpro/administration/manage-technical-support#finding-technical-information) and [Managing Environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments) in the administration content.

 ## Report a Problem